LALalitViyogi/Web-Dev-Work/README.md

 # basic-webdevelopment-project
-this is just simple testing project which is made for checking my capabilities
+This Project is dedicated for Site Of Viyogi Enterprise.

+Project is based on dynamically generation of web pages for front end.

+Libraries used:

+Flask,Request,Sqlite